Doraemon (2005 TV series): Episodes

-Music
+Mini corners and specials

+In this Doraemon series, since 2005, there are two "mini corners" that were broadcast during the series' runtime: Doraemon Mini Theater from April to July 2005 and Dora Dora Mini Theater from October to December 2022.
+Like the 1979 anime, the series included holiday and birthday specials.

+Theme songs

 Opening themes

-The series features new opening themes, except for the first one.
+In Japanese, the series features a total of eight opening themes, with the first song being "Doraemon no Uta," which originally served as the opening theme for the whole 1979 anime.
+Beginning in October 2005, "Doraemon no Uta" was replaced for the first time by "Hagushichao".
 Most of the international versions of the series only use the third opening theme and their own endings.

+As of November 2024, the current opening theme is "Yume wo Kanaete Doraemon", which is sung and performed by Mao.
+The song was previously used from 2007 to 2019.
+The last broadcast of the previous theme song, "Doraemon", was aired on November 2.
 The American dub uses its own unique opening sequence that compiles footage from the Japanese version.
 To explain the premise of the story, a narration by Doraemon about "why he came from the future" is utilized rather than an actual opening theme.
-The ending theme is an instrumental played over scenes from the third Japanese opening theme.
+The ending theme is an instrumental played over scenes from the second variation of the third Japanese opening theme.

 Ending themes

 Since the series incorporates all the credits into the opening theme, an ending theme is primarily absent.
 However, some episodes use an ending theme.